thosakwe/build_native/build_native/README.md

 1. Build `*.{c,cc,cpp}` files to `.o`.
 2. Link files into a shared library.

-Ultimately, to build everything, you will just need to run
+Ultimately, to build everything and run a Dart script, you will just need to run
-`pub run build_runner build --output=build/vm`.
+`pub run build_runner run <script name>`.

 The goal of this package is to use *existing* infrastructure to build native extensions.

-**Note that at the time of this writing, it is NECESSARY to provide an `--output` argument to the `build_runner` command;
-otherwise, native extensions cannot be resolved to their correct paths.**

 **As an added note, this has not been tested on Linux, but it is developed on Mac, and the two platforms compile extensions